Official Settlement Information Website

 If you are a Canadian resident and purchased electrolytic capacitors or products containing electrolytic capacitors during the Class Period, you are a settlement class member (“Electrolytic Settlement Class Member”) in one of three Electrolytic Capacitor Class Actions being pursued jointly across Canada: 1) a British Columbia action for residents of British Columbia, 2) a Québec action for residents of Québec, 3) an Ontario action for the residents of Ontario and the rest of Canada.

-ELNA and Holy Stone have agreed to pay CAD $2,475,000 and CAD $790,000, respectively, for the benefit of the Electrolytic Settlement Class Members, and CAD $25,000 and CAD $10,000, respectively, for the benefit of class members in a separate film capacitor class action (“Film Settlement Class Members” and “Film Capacitor Class Action”).
-In addition, both ELNA and Holy Stone have agreed to provide cooperation to the plaintiffs in pursuing their claims against the non-settling defendants.
-In exchange, ELNA and Holy Stone will be provided with a full release of the claims against them in relation to the Class Actions.
+In addition, Matsuo and Rubycon have agreed to provide cooperation to the plaintiffs in pursuing their claims against the non-settling defendants.
+In exchange, they will be provided with a full release of the claims against them in relation to the Class Actions.
 The settlements are not admissions of liability, fault, or wrongdoing, but are compromises of disputed claims.

 WHAT DO I HAVE TO DO NOW?